-- (1) Notwithstanding the setbacks provided in Section 4.2 of this land use district, setbacks in established areas shall be determined by application of Administration Section 3.6 of Administration; and - (2) where the shape of a lot or other circumstances is such that the setbacks prescribed in Section 4.2 of this land use district cannot be reasonably applied, the Development Authority shall determine the setbacks.
+- (1) Notwithstanding the setbacks provided in Section 4.2 of this land use district, setbacks in established areas shall be determined by application of Administration Section 3.6; and - (2) where the shape of a lot or other circumstances is such that the setbacks prescribed in Section 4.2 of this land use district cannot be reasonably applied, the Development Authority shall determine the setbacks.

 Principal Building

 Front and Secondary front 7.5 m (24.9 ft)

 Rear 7.5 m (24.9 ft)

 Side 3 m (9.8 ft)

-Notes Setbacks are measured to the foundation_closest point of the building , allowing for projections as per Section 21 of Schedule 3.
+Notes Setbacks are measured to the foundation, allowing for projections as per Section 14 of Schedule 3.

 Corner lots shall provide adequate clear vision space in accordance with the clear vision triangle requirements outlined in Section 4 of Schedule 3.